How to build an effective call to action? - a few tips

 1. The right color

 Color is undoubtedly one of the most important aspects of this element.
 It is the color that is responsible for whether the user will notice the button or not.

 In this case, we are talking about the fact that the button can be painted in the same color as the main color of the page.
 Usually a page has (or at least should have) a base color that highlights and underlines elements.
 Therefore, such a button can be highlighted in this color.

-This approach has another plus, because by applying this color only to CTA buttons, the user can form the habit that this particular color refers to an action or interaction .
+This approach has another advantage, because by applying this color only to CTA buttons, the user can form the habit that this particular color refers to an action or interaction.

 2. Call to action with words

-An effective call to action attracts attention with a glance in the first moment, and in the second we begin to read the contents of the button.
+An effective call to action attracts attention with a glance at the first moment, and in the second we start reading the contents of the button.
 It is also of great importance.
 This is the text that tells us what we can do when we click on it.
-Thus, it has a big impact on whether we want to click on it or ignore it.
+So it has a big impact on whether we want to click on it or ignore it.

-Before the age of caring about optimizing pages for conversion, texts usually consisted of one word - Download, Pay, Subscribe, Login and so on.
-There seems to be nothing wrong with this, but if we are talking about call-to-action optimization, then every detail is important here.
+Before the age of concern about optimizing pages for conversion, texts usually consisted of one word - Download, Pay, Subscribe, Login and so on.
+It seems that there is nothing wrong with this, but if we are talking about optimizing a call to action, then every detail is important here.

-In the end, see for yourself - isn’t such content better motivating clicks?
+In the end, see for yourself - doesn't such content motivate clicks better?

 - Download the e-book for free!